 The specimens shall be applied to a steel plate having a thickness of 3 ± 0.3 mm.
-The specimens shall have a nominal thickness and the components and construction of the deck covering shall be the same as those used in practice.
+The specimens shall have a nominal thickness; the components and construction of the primary deck covering shall reflect actual application.

 7.4 Composite materials